Western Hemlock

 Needles & young branch tips were used to brew herbal teas.
 The sap was used as chewing gum & for sundry medicinal purposes.

-The life span of the tree is usually less than a century, but 500 to 800 year old hemlocks are known.
-With many adult trees reaching 100 ti 150 feet, it is the tallest species in its genus.
+The life span of the tree is usually less than a century, especially at sea level, but 500 to 800 year old hemlocks are known, mainly at higher elevations.
+With many adult trees reaching 100 to 150 feet, it is the tallest species in its genus.
 A record giant was measured at 259 feet.
 The oldest trees can be eight feet in diameter.

 copyright © by Paghat the Ratgirl